redox-os/orbtk-book/src/ch01-02-hello-orbtk.md

 ### Writing and Running a OrbTK Application

 Next, we make a new project using *Cargo*.
-With its *.toml* file we allow Rust to declare the various dependencies and metadate.
+With its *.toml* file we allow Rust to declare the various dependencies and metadata.
 That ensures that you’ll always get a repeatable output of the build.

 Go ahead like so: